babluguptaji1/Delta-Course/README.md

 # Delta_Demo
-This is a demo for git &amp; github class.
+This is a demo for Git &amp; GitHub classes.